Yorick Smythies: Marriages

 Smythies married his first wife Diana Pollard (known as 'Polly') in 1944, in Oxford.
 Diana was the daughter of the British Intelligence officer Hugh Pollard and had, aged eighteen, accompanied her father in posing as tourists to 'camouflage' the covert flight from England that collected General Franco from his 'semi-banishment' in the Canary Islands and took him to Spanish Morocco in 1936.
 The marriage would end in divorce but Diana continued to live in North Oxford until her death in 2003.

 In 1974 Smythies married his second wife, Margaret 'Peg' Smythies née Britton (the ex-wife of Barry Pink, a friend to both Wittgenstein and Yorick) by whom Yorick had already had a son Daniel in 1963.
 Peg would survive Yorick and go on to marry another friend and former student of Wittgenstein, the philosopher Rush Rhees.
 Peg would also survive Rhees (who died in 1989) dying in May 2014 having lived latterly in Amberley, Gloucestershire, near Stroud.

 Death

-Volker A. Munz, insists (contrary to the claims of Ray Monk) that "there were no tragic circumstances" surrounding Smythies death, reporting: "Having been afflicted with emphisema for about five years and knowing not to live much longer he died in 1980."
-Yorick is registered as dying late that year, in, or near, Chipping Norton.
+Volker A. Munz, insists, contrary to the claims of Ray Monk, that "there were no tragic circumstances" surrounding Smythies' death, reporting: "Having been afflicted with emphisema for about five years and knowing not to live much longer he died in 1980."

+Yorick Smythies is registered as dying on 2 October 1980 in Chipping Norton.

 In literature

 Smythies was the basis for the character Hugo Belfounder in the novel Under the Net (1954) by Iris Murdoch.

-When Smythies died in 1980 Murdoch wrote the character's death into her novel The Philosopher's Pupil which she was then composing.
+After Smythies died in 1980 Murdoch wrote mention of the character's death into her novel The Philosopher's Pupil (1983) which she was then composing.